Scalable Batch Bayesian Optimization Via Subspace Acquisition Functions: Numerical Experiments

-Finally, we compare our proposed ESSI with the batch EIs under large batch size $q=128$ setting.
-The experiment results are given in Table~\ref{table_batch_q128} and the convergence curves are shown in Fig.~\ref{fig_batch_q128}.
-Since the number of additional objective evaluations is fixed at $512$, the batch EIs only needs to iterate $4$ times to finish the optimization process when $q=128$.
-From Table~\ref{table_batch_q128} we can find the proposed ESSI is still able to performs very well on the test problems when a large batch size is employed.
-It outperforms the compared batch EIs on a majority of the test problems in term of the final optimization results.
-Sepecially, It performs better on fifty-three, forty-six, forty-seven, fifty-six, forty-six, fifty-three and forth-eight problems compared with the $q$-EI, F$q$-EI, MSMR, MACE, PEI, EIMI and KB, respectively.
-From Fig.~\ref{fig_batch_q128}, we can see the proposed ESSI approach converges faster than most of the compared approaches when a large batch size is used.
-The experiment results of $q=128$ shows that our proposed ESSI approach has very good scalability with respect to the batch size.
+Finally, we compare our proposed SSEI with the batch approaches under large batch size $q=128$ setting.
+The convergence curves are shown in Fig.~\ref{fig_batch_EI_q128} and the experiment results are given in Table~\ref{table_batch_q128} in Appendix~\ref{section_results}.
+From the convergence curves, we can see the proposed SSEI approach converges faster than most of the compared approaches when $q=128$ is used.
+At the end of iterations, the proposed SSEI is able to locate better solutions than the compared batch approaches on most of the shown problems.
+On $2$-D, $4$-D and $8$-D problems, the proposed SSEI performs very competitively compared with the ten batch approaches.
+The advantage of the proposed SSEI becomes larger on $10$-D, $20$-D and $30$-D problems.
+From Table~\ref{table_batch_q128} we can find the proposed SSEI is still able to performs very well on the test problems when a large batch size is employed.
+It outperforms the compared batch approaches on a majority of the test problems in term of the final optimization results.
+Specifically, It performs better on sixty, forty-five, thirty-three, forty-two, forty-four, forty-one, fifty, thirty-six, forth-eight and forty-five problems compared with the RS, $q$EI, $q$logEI, F$q$EI, TuRBO, MSMR, MACE, PEI, EIMI and KB respectively.
+The results obtained by the proposed SSEI are either the best or among the best among all eleven batch approaches.
+The experiment results indicate that the idea of selecting query points from multiple subspaces is promising when a large batch size is required.